Pieniny National Park (Poland)

 Pieniny National Park (Pieniński Park Narodowy) is a protected area located in the heart of the Pieniny mountains in the southernmost part of Poland.
-Administratively, the Park lies in the Lesser Poland Voivodeship on the border with Slovakia.
+It is the oldest national park in Poland.
+Administratively, the park lies in the Lesser Poland Voivodeship on the border with Slovakia.
 Its head office is in Krościenko nad Dunajcem.

 The Pieniny mountain chain is divided into three ranges: Pieniny Spiskie, Małe Pieniny, and the Pieniny Właściwe range where the Park is located.
-The Park's area is 23.46 km2, of which 13.11 km2 is forested.
+The park's area is 23.46 km2, of which 13.11 km2 is forested.
 One-third (7.5 km2) is strictly protected.
 On the Slovak side of the mountains there is a parallel park called the Pieninský národný park.

 History

-The idea for the creation of the National Park in Pieniny came from prof. Władysław Szafer, a member of the National Commission for the Preservation of Nature (Państwowa Komisja Ochrony Przyrody) in 1921.
-In the same year, a private preserve on the area of 75,000 m2 was opened by Stanisław Drohojowski around the ruins of the Czorsztyn castle.
-In 1928, the Polish government made its first land purchases and on May 23, 1932, the Ministry of Agriculture created a “National Park in the Pieniny”, with the area of 7.36 km2.
+The idea for the creation of the National Park in Pieniny came from Prof. Władysław Szafer, a member of the National Commission for the Preservation of Nature (Państwowa Komisja Ochrony Przyrody) in 1921.
+The same year, a private preserve on the area of 75,000 m2 was opened by Stanisław Drohojowski around the ruins of the Czorsztyn castle.
+In 1928, the Polish government made its first land purchases and on May 23, 1932, the Ministry of Agriculture created a “National Park in the Pieniny”, with an area of 7.36 km2.
 After World War II, the decision was confirmed by an October 30, 1954 act of the government, which officially created Pieniny National Park.